kevinbleckmann/AI-Hackathon/genai-rockstar-contest-2023/fastchat/README.md

 ## Instructions

-You will run the Terraform Module [XXXXXXXXX]
+Run the Terraform Module [gen-ai-fastchat](https://github.com/intel/terraform-intel-aws-vm/tree/main/examples/gen-ai-fastchat)

-- Login to the VM using the provided credentials
+- Take a screenshot of the completed terraform module

+- After the module completes you will need to SSH to the public IP of the instance or use AWS Session Mangager.
 - Run the following command to start FastChat

 ```Shell